shernandezp/TrackHub/README.en.md

 - **Geofence Management**: The application will include functionality to define virtual boundaries (geofences) around specific locations.
 Alerts or actions can be triggered when devices enter or exit these geofences, enabling automated responses based on real-time location data.

 - **Additional Operator Integration**: Expanding the capability to integrate more operators or monitoring service providers.

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE file](https://www.apache.org/licenses/LICENSE-2.0) for more information.